 The Rivera Julka Law Group of Bay Shore, New York also assists adults hoping to enter the U.S. under a protected status.
 Please visit our Asylum and Refugees page for more information.

-For more information about obtaining a juvenile status attorney, use the contact form below to request a free consultation with the Rivera Julka Law Group on Bay Shore, New York.
+For more information about obtaining a juvenile status attorney, use the contact form below to request a consultation with the Rivera Julka Law Group on Bay Shore, New York.